AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-mac.md

 *   Python version 3.7 or greater
 *   The Python [`pip` command](https://pypi.org/project/pip/)
+    * On some systems this command may be installed as `pip3`
 *   [Docker](https://docs.docker.com/install/)
 *   [Docker Compose](https://docs.docker.com/compose/install/)
 *   The `wget` command